Persistence in Financial Connectedness and Systemic Risk: Monte Carlo Study

 \section{Monte Carlo Study}

-In this section, we conduct a Monte Carlo exercise to understand the finite sample properties of our network connectedness measures.
-In order to motivate the need to focus on network connections over different degrees of persistence, we generate data with different levels of persistence throughout time and also changes in the covariance structure.
+In this section, we conduct a Monte Carlo exercise to understand the finite sample properties of our connectedness measures.
+In order to motivate the need to focus on connections forming conditional on the persistence of shocks, we generate data with different levels of persistence throughout time and also changes in the covariance structure.
 This will induce differences in network connectedness measures we compute over different frequency bands.
 Here we concentrate on low and high frequency bands and consider four different data generating processes (DGP) to highlight their uses.

 For simplicity, we focus on bivariate VAR(2) models with time-varying parameters and time-varying covariance matrices:

 where $\bPhi_{0}(u)$ contains the time-varying intercepts and $\bPhi_{1}(u)$ and $\bPhi_{2}(u)$ contain the time-varying autoregressive parameters.
 The time-varying covariance matrix $\bSigma(u) = \mathbf{A}^{-1}(u)\mathbf{H}(u)\left(\mathbf{A}^{-1}(u)\right)^{\top}$ with $\mathbf{A}^{-1}(u)$ being a lower triangular matrix with a unit diagonal and $\mathbf{H}(u)$ is a $2 \times 2$ diagonal matrix.